All Episodes

 And on top of everything being free.

-And we should always be looking for new energy, new sources, new technology, and whoever finds it, creates it, discovers it is gonna be a very wealthy person.
+And whoever finds it, creates it, discovers it, is going to be a very wealthy person.

-The problem they have is it's based on phony science and fear mongering and also a political agenda that is rooted in socialism redistribution.
+The problem they have is it's based on phony science and fear-mongering and also a political agenda that is rooted in socialism redistribution.

-Well, and I was gonna say, the fear they the Democrats play on a natural fear that, oh no, what if I get sick?
+The problem I have is well, and I was going to say the fear, the Democrats play on a natural fear that, oh, no, what if I get sick?

-Oh no, what if I can't work?
+Oh, no, what if I can't work?

-Oh no, I don't have enough money in the bank.
+Oh, no, I don't have enough money in the bank.

-So here comes a group of people that, as you rightly point out, every promise they make, keep your doctor, keep your plan, and save money turned into a disaster where millions lost their doctors, their plans, and they all paid more.
+So here comes a group of people that, as you rightly point out, every promise they make, keep your doctor, keep your plan, and save money, turned into a disaster where millions lost their doctors, their plans, and they all paid more.

-And then yet we're gonna put our faith and hope that we're gonna get rid of oil and gas, the combustion engine, everything's gonna be free, guaranteed job, guaranteed vacations, guaranteed school from pre-K to college and through college, and and government healthy food and whether you're willing or unwilling to work, and then we'll get rid of planes and cows.
+And then yet we're going to put our faith and hope that we're going to get rid of oil and gas, the combustion engine, everything's going to be free, a guaranteed job, guaranteed vacations, guaranteed school from pre-K to college and through college and government healthy food and whether you're willing or unwilling to work.

 And those same people, and you can't get your own private insurance, so now you're stuck.